AnthonyThomahawk/GPSTracker-IoT/README.md

 Connection schematic :
 ![schematic](/images/connectionschematic.jpg)
 <br>
-[b] IMPORTANT : Connect the GSM module (SIM800L) directly to the battery, NOT the 5V output of the microcontroller, because it needs a lot more power than ESP32 can provide.[/b]
+#### IMPORTANT : Connect the GSM module (SIM800L) directly to the battery, NOT the 5V output of the microcontroller, because it needs a lot more power than ESP32 can provide.
 # Software setup
 To be added